marcus20232023/runfav/README.md

 - Adds a `runfav` function to your `.bashrc`
 - Creates a `.fav_commands` file to store your favorite commands
 - Allows inline editing of commands before execution
+- Option to add new commands to the list
+- Option to remove the changes and restore the original `.bashrc` file

 ## Installation